ericyoc/quantum-circuit-anomaly-detection-poc/README.md

 To run the code, follow these steps:

 1. Install the required dependencies: `cirq`, `tensorflow`, `numpy`, `matplotlib`, and `tabulate`.
-2. Set the desired parameters, such as the number of qubits, batch size, and noise probability.
+2. Set the desired parameters, such as the number of qubits, batch size, noise probability, and anomaly detection threshold.
 3. Run the `main()` function to execute the anomaly detection pipeline.

 ## Contributions